 GI claims appear on all sorts of carbohydrate foods; some labels simply say low GI, while others give a GI test figure.
 There's no food standard that specifically covers the GI labelling of foods, so you really have to trust the manufacturer's claims.

 One way to be sure of a product's GI is to look for the Low GI Certified symbol.
 Foods with this symbol must also list the exact GI figure near the nutrition panel.
 To display this label the GI will have been reliably measured and must also meet other nutrition criteria, depending on the type of food.
 The food must also be a healthy choice in its category.

-The GI symbol is a not-for-profit program founded by the Juvenile Diabetes Research Foundation and the University of Sydney.
+The GI symbol is a nonprofit program founded by the Juvenile Diabetes Research Foundation and the University of Sydney.
 Companies pay a licensing fee to be part of the program and use the logo.

 So will a low-GI diet help me lose weight and fight flab?

 It might.
 A 2007 Cochrane review of the scientific evidence on GI and obesity found overweight and obese adults on low-GI diets lost on average 1kg more than those on conventional weight-loss diets.
 Not only did they lose more weight, they also lost more body fat and had greater improvements in their cholesterol levels as a result.